rainlanguage/specs/README.md

 - If there's a deliberate or accidental collision then tooling will tend to break in subtle ways.
-Devs _hate_ it when their code breaks in subtle ways, so tool maintainers will probably outright reject one or both encodings by _social_ consensus (e.g. they will simply talk to each other and figure it out, or drop anything they don't personally want to support)
+Devs _hate_ it when their code breaks in subtle ways, so tool maintainers will probably outright reject one or both encodings by _social_ consensus (e.g. they will talk to each other and figure it out, or they will simply drop anything they don't personally want to support)

 CBOR and IANA already maintain enough centralised structures for lightweight and flexible encoders and decoders to be written (and have already been written in every major language).
-We should focus on curation of all 8 byte numbers at the social layer to allow actual applications to be written on a globally shared data repository (the blockchain).
+We should focus on curation of 8-byte magic numbers at the social layer to allow actual applications to be written on a globally shared data repository (the blockchain).